saliu-oladitan/NumberToWordConverter/README.md

 More details will be given later.

-Work is still ongoing on it.
+Work is ongoing on it.